 cassone

 Cassoni (sing. cassone) were richly decorated chests given as wedding gifts to brides in Italy from the late Middle Ages onward.
 Cassoni were usually commissioned in pairs and were filled with the bride’s trousseau (linens and clothing).
-Cassoni could be carved, painted, gilded, inlaid with marquetry, and/or decorated in low relief with molded and carved gesso.
+Cassoni could be carved, painted, gilded, decorated with marquetry, and/or decorated in low relief with molded and carved gesso.
 Pronunciation here.
 Web resource here.

 Hersilia cassoneGiovanni di Ser Giovanni (Lo Scheggia).
 Cassone with Hersilia Interrupting the Battle Between the Romans and Sabines.
 Ca. 1460.
 Statens Museum for Kunst, Copenhagen.